Circular Critical Materials Supply Chains Programme

 — Nusrat Ghani, Minister of State at the Department for Business and Trade

-UK registered businesses can apply for a share of up to £5 million for innovative projects that stimulate growth in the rare earth elements (REE) critical materials supply chain.
-This funding is from Innovate UK’s CLIMATES programme.
+UK registered organisations can apply for a share of up to £4 million for collaborative R&D projects on circular critical materials supply chains.

 Knowledge Transfer Manager - Smart Materials and Technical Textiles